 Researchers at Tufts University’s School of Veterinary Medicine found that second-graders who read aloud to a dog for 30 minutes a week during the summer showed a slight gain in their reading ability.
 The comparison group, second-graders who read aloud to humans for 30 minutes a week, did not show such a gain.
 And while there was no attrition in the group which read aloud to dogs, one-third of the comparison group dropped out of the summer reading program.

 Good for the soulRelocation is a fact of military life and may cause a child to feel socially isolated or lonely.
 A family pet can provide comfort, support and stability during this difficult time.
 Research has found that children with pets feel less anxious and apprehensive about relocating than children without pets.
 Many times, walking the dog or playing with the family pet outdoors can facilitate social introductions to others in a new neighborhood.

+Finally, a family pet can help build a child’s character to weather the everyday stress of military life.
 According to the American Academy of Child & Adolescent Psychiatry, “[d]eveloping positive feelings about pets can contribute to a child’s self-esteem and self-confidence.
 Positive relationships with pets can aid in the development of trusting relationships with others.
 A good relationship with a pet can also help in developing non-verbal communication, compassion, and empathy… [P]ets can be safe recipients of secrets and private thoughts.”

-A family pet can serve as a child’s all-around best friend and so much more – an immunity booster, personal trainer, reading coach, science teacher, confidante and therapist, among them.
+Adopt, don’t shop, for your family petA family pet can serve as a child’s all-around best friend and so much more – an immunity booster, personal trainer, reading coach, science teacher, confidante and therapist, among them.
 When your family is ready to add a four-legged member, adopt from your local shelter.
 You’ll be teaching your kids a lesson in life saving.

 Do you know a child ready for his or her BFF (best furry friend)?